bamlab/react-native-testing/docs/tests.examples.md

 Here is a list of the element you can try to find in your DOM and the corresping queries you can use:

-- Button -> getByText
+- Button: `getByText`
-- Inputs -> getByPlaceholder or getByDisplayValue
+- Inputs: `getByPlaceholder` or `getByDisplayValue`
-- Image -> getByA11yLabel
+- Image: `getByA11yLabel`

 If the element you want to find will only appear after a certain asynchronous task has run, you should use [waitForElement](https://callstack.github.io/react-native-testing-library/docs/api).

 ## Simulate user interaction

-- Press button
-- Write in input
-- Scroll
-- Any other event
+To simulate user interactions, use the `fireEvent` function detailed [here](https://callstack.github.io/react-native-testing-library/docs/api).

 ## Expect some (visual) feedback